microsoft/yardl/docs/reference/binary.md

 ## Records

 Records are encoded as the concatenation of the value of its fields, in the order they appear in the schema.
+Note that there is no padding between fields.

 ## Streams